Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 === Basic Idea

-1. Store rectangles x-intervals into an interval tree.
+1. Store rectangles x-intervals into an segment tree.
-2. Sweep a vertical line from top to bottom.
+2. Sweep a vertical line from left to right.
-3. At each event (left or right edge of a rectangle), update the interval tree based on the opening or closing of rectangles.
+3. At each event (left or right edge of a rectangle), update the segment tree based on the opening or closing of rectangles.
-4. Calculate the area covered between two consecutive events using the interval tree to find the total height covered by the rectangles at that x-coordinate.
+4. Calculate the area covered between two consecutive events using the segment tree to find the total height covered by the rectangles at that x-coordinate.
 5. Sum the areas calculated between all consecutive events to get the total area of the union of rectangles.

 === Formal definition

 Let $R = {R_1, R_2, ...
 R_n}$ be the set of rectangles, where each rectangle $R_i = [x_1, x_2] times [y_1, y_2]$.

-Based on this construction, we can create a segment tree $T$ that stores the x-intervals of the rectangles as elementary intervals.
+Based on this construction, we can create a segment tree $T$ that stores the y-intervals of the rectangles as elementary intervals.
 Each node in the tree represents an interval and contains the span and a count of how many rectangles cover that interval.
 #figure(
-  caption: [Segment Tree for Rectangle Union], image("../assets/segment-tree-augmented.png") )<segment-tree-augmented>
+  caption: [Segment Tree for Rectangle Union], rotate(-90deg, image("../assets/segment-tree-augmented.png", width:8cm), reflow: true) )<segment-tree-augmented>

-For our solution, we need to augment the interval tree $T$ to store, for each node, a count for how many active rectangles cover the interval represented by that node (children included) and their span.
+For our solution, we need to augment the segment tree $T$ to store, for each node, a count for how many active rectangles cover the interval represented by that node (children included) and their span.
 The purpose of this augmentation is to efficiently calculate the total height covered by the rectangles at any given x-coordinate during the sweep line process in $O(1)$ while maintaining a $O(log n)$time for updates.
 It's easy to see that the augmentation will not affect space complexity as it's only a constant.

 Let's remark that the preprocessing time to build the interval takes $O(n log n)$ time while the space complexity is $O(n)$.